hamidzar/Data-Analytics/Citi Bike Analytics/README.md

 # NY Citi Bike - Analytics!

-Alayzing the the usage of Citi Bike based on the Age, Mileage, Gender, Start Location and End Location for 2019 and 2020 .
+This analysis is about anlayzing the Citi Bike usage based on the Age, Mileage, Gender, Start Location and End Location for 2019 and 2020 .
-The output data are copied in "output_data" folder
+The output data are copied under "Visualization" folder.

 # Resouce Files